sauravtom/go-must-watch/README.md

 # Must-watch videos about Go Lang

-This is a list of must-watch videos related to Python.
+This is a list of must-watch videos related to GO programming language.
 Inspired by [js-must-watch](https://github.com/bolshchikov/js-must-watch)

 #2014